realprogrammersusevim/cli-tools/README.md

 - `dna` is a bit of code I wrote for my biology class to translate a DNA string into the corresponding RNA and amino acids
 - `grading` was one of my very first CLI scripts to convert a percentage grade into a letter grade
 - `l2n` converts a markdown letter list into a numeral list
-- `numlines` counts the lines in every file in the directory
+- `numlines` finds the biggest file in a directory
 - `password` generates a random password
 - And finally, `rename` renames a directory of files in sequential order